 Via Social Media Platforms

-Depending on your privacy settings for social media services, we may also access information from those accounts or services When you interact with us on Facebook or LinkedIn
+Depending on your privacy settings for social media services, we may also access information from those accounts or services when you interact with us on social media

 How and why we use your data